WVURAIL/dspira/_posts/2020-08-21-Astronomy_Lecture_Recordings.md

 ## Figure credits

-Some slides in these decks reproduce figures from published astronomy textbooks, marked **© 2007 Thomson Higher Education** and **© 2005 Brooks/Cole – Thomson** (both now Cengage Learning).
-They appear here with permission obtained by the lecturers; that permission covers this use and does not extend to reusing those figures elsewhere.
+Some slides reproduce figures from published astronomy textbooks.
+Credits include **© 2007 Thomson Higher Education** and **© 2005 Brooks/Cole – Thomson**.
+Both publishers are now Cengage Learning.
+The lecturers obtained permission to reproduce these figures here.
+That permission does not cover their reuse elsewhere.
 Everything else on this site is under the repository's own license.

 ---